kddubey/cappr/docs/source/a_note_on_workflow.rst

 -------------------------------

 Evaluate your first prompt-completion format on the training dataset.
 Examine failure cases.
-Iterate the prompt and/or language model, and evaluate.
+Iterate the format and/or language model and/or prior, and evaluate.

-Be disciplined and vigilant about not seeing or evaluating on the test dataset until you've finalized your selections for a prompt-completion format and a langauge model.
+Be disciplined and vigilant about not seeing or evaluating on the test dataset until you've finalized your selections for a format, langauge model, and prior.

 If necessary, bring out the big guns
 ------------------------------------

-Sometimes, you'll find that your task is just too difficult for your model and the CAPPr method.
+Sometimes, you'll find that your task is too difficult for a smaller model and the CAPPr method.
 In that case, consider upgrading the model.
 The most OP solution is to get a chain-of-thought completion from GPT-4 or Claude 2, and then have a cheap model classify the answer from this completion using CAPPr.
 See `this section of the documentation